 How to file a Request for Reconsideration (RfR)

-If you disagree with your property's assessed value and/or classification, you have the option to file a RfR and we will review it free of charge.
+If you disagree with your property's assessed value and/or classification, you have the option to file a Request for Reconsideration and we will review it free of charge.

 - Important deadlines